 If you’ve worked extensively with databases then you know that sharding is no joke.
 It’s an extremely tedious process with the onus of handling almost entirely on the developer.
 A 20 min video by popular YouTuber Hussein Nasser shows how frustrating it can be to shard your database and how it should be done only as a last resort.

-Having said all that, let’s talk about workarounds to get around this complexity.
-Firebase’s core offering is a database and other cloud backend features like auth, analytics, cloud function triggers, etc. The complexity only arises when trying to couple the database and real time messaging functionality at scale.
+We’ve seen the complexities of using Firebase at scale.
+Let’s now talk about a workaround to bypass these challenges and limitations.
+Firebase’s core offering is a database and other cloud backend features like auth, analytics, cloud function triggers, etc. The complexity only arises when trying to couple the database and realtime messaging functionality at scale.
 So, let’s try to see what happens when we decouple the two orthogonal concerns using a dedicated service like Ably for realtime communications in a chat app.
-Let’s take a look at the architecture of such an app with Ably in the mix.

 Ably in a nutshell

-Ably provides APIs to implement pub/sub messaging for the realtime features in your apps.
-You also get a globally-distributed scalable infrastructure out-of-the-box, along with a suite of services.
-These include features like presence – which shows the online/offline status of various participants, automatic reconnection and resumption of messages in case of intermittent network issues, message ordering and guaranteed delivery and easy ways to integrate with third-party APIs.
+We provide pub/sub messaging over WebSockets to power realtime communication in your apps.
+You also get a globally-distributed scalable infrastructure out-of-the-box, along with a suite of capabilities.
+These include features like presence – which shows the online/offline status of various participants, automatic reconnection and resumption of messages in case of intermittent network issues, message interactions, message ordering and guaranteed delivery, and easy ways to integrate with third-party APIs.

-With Ably, we can completely off-load realtime messaging from the Firebase database and use it only for what it does best – storage.
-Here’s a high-level view of how this workaround will function:
+With Ably, you can completely offload realtime messaging from the Firebase database and use it only for what it does best – storage.
+Here’s a high-level view of how this workaround functions:

 When a user makes an update to the database, we trigger a Google Cloud Function.
 The function publishes this update to Ably on a specific channel.
 Any subscribers to that channel will then receive this update in realtime via Ably.
-This way, we’ve essentially decoupled realtime communication from storage in Firebase, while still using their service for the rest of their BaaS features.
+This way, we’ve essentially decoupled realtime communication from storage in Firebase, while still using the Firebase platform for the rest of its BaaS features.

 This does away with the complexities of dealing with varying levels of scale and reduces the possibility of sharding the database long before it’s actually needed.

 In Firebase, the database is the central concept, with realtime messaging and easy connection to other Google Cloud services as add-on features.
-Only the updates to your database are published to all the subscribers.
-This forces you to permanently store even the transient events that need to be streamed to your users, leading to an unnecessary increase in storage costs.
+Only the updates to your database are published to all the subscribers, which forces you to store everything, even transient events, thus increasing your costs.
 Alternatively, you’d need to implement some maintenance logic to clean up unnecessary messages after they’ve been stored, which is not fun either.
-An example of transient messages in a chat app scenario would be indicators that others are typing – events that occur frequently but have zero need for permanent storage.

-Ably allows realtime integrations with external services via WebHooks.
+Ably allows realtime integrations with external services via webhooks (among other options).
 Using this feature, we can consider the database to be just like an end-user subscribing to the data via an Ably channel.
-This way, all the transient messages and events can be streamed directly via Ably and only a subset of those messages which require permanent storage can be sent over to the database in realtime via WebHooks.
+All the transient messages and events can be streamed directly via Ably and only a subset of those messages which require permanent storage can be sent over to the database in realtime via webhooks.